michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 23. And her sons will I kill with death, and all the churches shall know that I am he who searcheth the reins and the hearts: and I will give to you every one according to your works.

-24. But to you I say, to those of the rest who are in Thiatiros, all them who have not this doctrine, the men who know not the depthsAmïkthö.
-Of Satana, as they speak; I will not throw upon you another burden;
+24. But to you I say, to those of the rest who are in Thiatiros, all them who have not this doctrine, the men who know not the depths

 25. but that which you have, hold, until I come.

-26. And he who conquereth, and he who keepeth until the end my works, I will give to him powerShultono. over the peoples,
+26. And he who conquereth, and he who keepeth until the end my works, I will give to him power

 27. and he shall rule them with a rod of iron, and as a vessel of the potter shall they be destroyed, as also I have received from my Father;